tobyl/beatapecko/content/our-services/_index.md

 <section id="services-intro" class="large-pad">
   <article class="container">
     <div>
-      <h2>Safe, Clean and Comfortable Rooms</h2>
+      <h2>Safe, Clean & Comfortable Operatories</h2>
-      <p>Our dental practice has adopted very quickly during the pandemic.
-We took the situation very seriously and made the necessary changes as fast as possible.
-As you walk into our reception area you will notice the glass barrier that was added.
-Our operatories were enclosed with glass doors.
-The HVAC system was upgraded to keep our patients and staff safe.
-The engineering study was done to confirm the appropriate number of air exchanges per hour.
-Each operatory is also equipped with a state of the art air scrubber.
-The safety of our patients and staff is our priority.</p>
+      <p>Our response to the pandemic was quick and decisive.
+The safety of our patients and staff is non-negotiable.
+We quickly added glass barriers in the reception area, and our operatories were enclosed with glass doors.
+The HVAC system was upgraded and engineering study done to confirm the appropriate air exchanges.
+Each operatory is also equipped with with a state of the art air scrubber.
+We are proud to provide you with the safest environment possible.</p>
     </div>
     <img class="blob-img" src="/img/operatory2.jpg" />
   </article>